MORDIROR/Street-Bites-Manila-A-Real-Time-Food-Stall-Finder_GROUP4/FINAL OUTPUT/Instructions.md

 This is the final output of Street Bites Manila website!

 Instructions on how to run the website:
-1. Download the folder "Street Bites Manila"
+1. Download the folder "Street Bites Manila" located on the folder "FINAL OUTPUT"
 2. Open Visual Studio Code
 3. Open the downloaded folder
 4. Click the "Version_1.4.1.html"